Need more information on planning for retirement?

 $141,520 | $45,000 | 3X income at that time |

-Many people in this age group are in their peak spending years – when expenses may include supporting a family, starting a business or buying a home – but have yet to hit their peak earning years.
-As the figures here show, the average savings number is relatively low compared to the median earnings level of $63,5965, and many haven’t kept pace with recommended savings benchmarks.
-Fortunately, there’s still plenty of time to catch up.
+Many people in this age group are in their peak spending years — when expenses may include supporting a family, starting a business or buying a home — but have yet to hit their peak earning years.
+As these figures show, the average savings number is relatively low compared to the median earnings level of $69,264, which means that many haven’t kept pace with recommended savings benchmarks.10 Fortunately, there’s still plenty of time to catch up.
 But what are some of the best ways to do it?

 Average household retirement savings | Median household retirement savings | Recommended retirement savings at age 50 |